microsoft/covid-vaccine-bot/policies.md

 | scheduling_phone | [211](tel:211) |

-### name.usa::cdc/indiana/state_name Active Phase (16_and_older)
+### name.usa::cdc/indiana/state_name Active Phase (12_and_older)

-* Are you at least 16 years of age?
+* Are you at least 12 years of age?
-	* Anyone age 16 and older may now schedule a COVID-19 vaccination appointment.
-Click here to register or call 211 (866-211-9966) if you do not have access to a computer or need assistance.

-Please note that anyone younger than 18 must receive the Pfizer vaccine.
-It is the only vaccine to receive Emergency Use Authorization from the FDA for that age group.
-Proof of age will be required at the time of vaccination. (see [here](https://vaccine.coronavirus.in.gov/en-US/))
+	* The Pfizer vaccine is authorized for those ages 12 and older.
+The Moderna and Johnson and Johnson/Janssen vaccines are authorized for those ages 18 and older.

 ## name.usa::cdc/iowa/state_name